-Past experience with drought indicates that impacts are felt first by those most dependent on or affected by annual rainfall.
-Other disastrous drought damage could be sustained by parks, landscaping, and grounds around commercial and residential facilities, as well as by various plant and animal species, which depend on a delicate meteorological balance to survive.
-The primary risk to the City is damage to landscaping and the natural ecosystem, and potential economic impacts from increased water prices or an insufficient supply of water.
+During previous droughts, both the City and CCUSD continued to receive water supplies from GSWC and LADWP for critical uses but were subject to various water conservation policies/regulations.
+Historically, droughts have not resulted in substantial water shortages where either entity experienced a total loss.
+Disastrous drought damage is usually sustained by parks, landscaping, and grounds around commercial and residential facilities, as well as by various plant and animal species, which depend on a delicate meteorological balance to survive.
+The primary risk to the City is damage to landscaping and the natural ecosystem, and potential economic impacts from increased water prices.
+Similarly, the primary risk to CCUSD is damage to landscaping, and economic impacts from increased water prices.

-Both GSWC and LADWP obtain potable water supply for the City by purchasing imported water supplies from the West Basin Municipal Water District (WBMWD).
+Both GSWC and LADWP obtain potable water supply for the City/CCUSD by purchasing imported water supplies from the West Basin Municipal Water District (WBMWD).
 Both agencies are actively pursuing the availability of a reliable, cost-effective supply of imported water through the implementation of conjunctive use storage programs.
 Storage programs could use water imported from WBMWD or other suppliers.
 Additionally, GSWC still owns water rights in the Santa Monica Subbasin and is assessing the feasibility of potential groundwater development projects in several local basins.
-This would provide some increment of local groundwater that would improve the reliability of or displace the use of imported water in the City.
+This would provide some increment of local groundwater that would improve the reliability of or displace the use of imported water for the City and CCUSD.

-Although efforts to expand regional sources of water storage and groundwater are in progress, the entire City will continue to experience drought conditions and remain highly vulnerable to drought.
+Although efforts to expand regional sources of water storage and groundwater are in progress, the entire planning area will continue to experience drought conditions and remain highly vulnerable to drought.
 Those that would be potentially affected by drought would include the CCUSD school population and the residents and employees within the City.
 Facilities that would be vulnerable to drought include open space, park and recreation facilities with several trees and grass areas, and schools.
 Drought conditions may cause loss of natural vegetation, potentially worsening the adverse effects of brushfires and floods, and may also cause economic impacts for commercial and residential property owners from landscape damage due to water shortages or rationing.
+Water agencies could experience reduced revenue when water usage declines due to use restrictions on water; and water supply agencies could experience increased operations cost and/or increased treatment costs as less desirable water supply sources are tapped.